-201. The Author Plaintiffs have standing to sue to enjoin Defendants' book removals and restrictions because their books have been (a) removed from libraries within the School District, and/or (b) subject to restricted access of an indefinite period pending adjudication of a challenge.
+171. The Author Plaintiffs have standing to sue to enjoin Defendants' book removals and restrictions because their books have been (a) removed from libraries within the School District, and/or (b) subject to restricted access of an indefinite period pending adjudication of a challenge.
 Specifically:

 - a.
-Plaintiff Brannen's book Uncle Bobby's Wedding is one of the Targeted Books and currently restricted from School District elementary libraries indefinitely pending an as-yet unscheduled review. - b.
-Plaintiff Johnson's book All Boys Aren't Blue is one of the Removed Books. - c.
-Plaintiff Levithan's book Two Boys Kissing is one of the Targeted Books and currently restricted from School District libraries indefinitely pending an as-yet unscheduled review. - d.
-Plaintiff Lukoff's book Aidan is one of the Removed Books.
-His book Too Bright to See is one of the Targeted Books and is currently restricted from School District elementary libraries indefinitely pending an as-yet unscheduled review. - e.
-Plaintiff Pérez's book Out of Darkness is one of the Targeted Books and currently restricted from School District libraries indefinitely pending an as-yet unscheduled review. - 202.
-Millions of books published by PRH are sold into Florida each year, including to school districts and public libraries.
-PRH has standing to sue to enjoin Defendants' book removal and restrictions because certain of the books it publishes, including books by Toni Morrison, Kurt Vonnegut, Kyle Lukoff, Sapphire, and David Levithan, have been (a) removed from libraries within the School District, and/or (b) subject to restricted access of an indefinite period pending adjudication of a challenge.
+Plaintiff Johnson's book All Boys Aren't Blue is one of the Removed Books. - b.
+Plaintiff Lukoff's book Aidan is one of the Removed Books. - c.
+Plaintiff Pérez's book Out of Darkness is one of the Restricted Books and currently restricted from School District libraries indefinitely pending an as-yet unscheduled review.

+172. Millions of books published by PRH are sold into Florida each year, including to school districts and public libraries.
+PRH has standing to sue to enjoin Defendants' book removal and restrictions because certain of the books it publishes, including books by Toni Morrison, Kurt Vonnegut, Kyle Lukoff, and Sapphire have been (a) removed from libraries within the School District, and/or (b) subject to restricted access of an indefinite period pending adjudication of a challenge.
 A publisher's ability to publish and sell books freely is affected when state or local officials restrict circulation or remove the publisher's books.

-203. The Parent Plaintiffs have standing, on behalf of both themselves and their children, to sue to enjoin Defendants' book removals and restrictions because both they and their children have been harmed by the book removals and restrictions.
+173. The Parent Plaintiffs have standing, on behalf of both themselves and their children, to sue to enjoin Defendants' book removals and restrictions because both they and their children have been harmed by the book removals and restrictions.